-- > 13 Directors appointed by the Ordinary General Meeting: - 9 natural persons representing the member mutuals having the position of Chairman of the Board of Directors of their mutual, - 4 Directors elected for their qualifications who have the status of Independent Directors as defined by the AFEP-MEDEF task force and in the internal bylaws of the Board of Directors (see appendix 4 of section 8.1.3.4); - > 2 Directors elected by Company employees.
+- > 13 Directors appointed by the Ordinary General Meeting: - 9 natural persons representing the member mutuals having the position of Chairman of the Board of Directors of their mutual; - 4 Directors elected for their qualifications who have the status of Independent Directors as defined by the AFEP-MEDEF task force and in the internal bylaws of the Board of Directors (see appendix 4 of section 8.1.3.4); - > 2 Directors elected by Company employees.

-During the 2021 fiscal year, its membership was modified following:
+During the 2022 fiscal year, its membership was modified following:

-the co-optation of Denis Roumégous on 20 May 2021 to replace Walter Guintard.
-The ratification of his appointment occurred during the General Meeting on 17 June 2021.
+- the co-optation of Nicolas Assémat on 19 May 2022 to replace Jean-Pierre Constant.
+The ratification of his appointment occurred during the General Meeting of 10 June 2022; -) the appointment, on 10 June 2022, of Anne Guérin to replace Caroline Grégoire Sainte Marie.

-As of 31 December 2021, the membership of the Board of Directors was as follows:
+As of 31 December 2022, the membership of the Board of Directors was as follows: